lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

  All users can simultaneously download multiple assets and folders accessible to them from Brand Portal.
 This way, approved brand assets can be securely distributed for offline use.
 Read on to know how to download approved assets from Brand Portal, and what to expect from the [download performance](../using/brand-portal-download-users.md#main-pars-header).
 -->

-Adobe Experience Manager Assets Brand Portal provides a simplified download experience to all the users to simultaneously download multiple assets and folders accessible to them from Brand Portal.
+Adobe Experience Manager Assets Brand Portal enhances the download experience by allowing the users to simultaneously download multiple assets and folders accessible to them from Brand Portal.
 This way, approved brand assets can be securely distributed for offline use.
 Read on to know how to download approved assets from Brand Portal, and what to expect from the [download performance](../using/brand-portal-download-users.md#main-pars-header).

-## Prerequisites {#prerequisites}
+>[!NOTE]
+ >

-* Install IBM Aspera Connect 3.9.9 in your browser’s extension.
+ >IBM Aspera Connect 3.9.9 must be installed in the browser’s extension before downloading the assets from Brand Portal.
+ >

 ## Configure asset download {#configure-download}

 The Brand Portal administrators can configure the asset **[!UICONTROL Download]** settings from the Brand Portal interface.

 The available configurations are:

 * **[!UICONTROL Fast Download]**

-  Fast download configuration uses IBM Aspera Connect to speed up the asset download process.
-To know more about high-speed download of assets refer [guide to accelerate downloads from Brand Portal](../using/accelerated-download.md)
+  The **[!UICONTROL Fast Download]** configuration uses IBM Aspera Connect to speed-up the asset download process.
+To know more about high-speed download of assets, see [guide to accelerate downloads from Brand Portal](../using/accelerated-download.md).

 * **[!UICONTROL Custom Renditions]**